Warm and saturated hues lead the new colour trends!

-Just like in fashion, colours in interior design run in trends, and that is a good thing.
-Much like in fashion, colour trends in interiors allow us to design, furnish, and accent spaces in hues that are readily available in the marketplace.
+Just like in fashion, colors in interior design run in trends, and that is a good thing.
+Much like in fashion, color trends in interiors allow us to design, furnish, and accent spaces in hues that are readily available in the marketplace.
 If not for that, it would be impossible for the consumer to find a pair of shoes or scarf to match an outfit, and equally difficult for the homeowner to find toss pillows and a throw to accent their room.

 You may have noticed that home decor has pulled away from the grey that has dominated homes and decor magazines for the past ten or so years.
 We could not be happier about that.
-Having said that, the colours in interiors have taken an unexpected turn toward what seems at first glance to be a blast from the 70s.
+Having said that, the colors in interiors have taken an unexpected turn toward what seems at first glance to be a blast from the 70s.
 Warm golds, greens (think harvest gold and avocado appliances), but they are being introduced in a new fresh way.

 First, a look at how the pros pick a neutral colour